 - Not one, but two people were killed on the former PeopleMover attraction at Disneyland when they were run over by the vehicles of what was known as the slowest-moving and most harmless-looking ride in the entire park.

 - 1930s Chinese movie actress Ruan Lingyu portrayed an actress hounded by tabloids in the film "New Women" (1935), where her character eventually commits suicide as a result.
 After the premier both the film and Lingyu herself were scolded and badmouthed by the press.
 Just like her movie character Lingyu couldn't take it anymore and choose to end her own life.
 To make everything even more ironic: the film itself was based on the life and death of another actress, Ai Xia, who had also committed suicide because of tabloid slander!

 - PLO leader Yasser Arafat and Israeli Prime Minister Ariel Sharon were sworn rivals.
 Both had a reputation for having spent a lot of innocent bloodshed to accomplish their goals, yet they both died a relatively peaceful, virtually similar death.
 In 2004 Arafat was sent to a hospital in Paris, where he fell into a coma and died.
 Two years later Sharon too succombed in a coma and remained in a hospital in a vegetative state until his death in 2014.
-Even more ironic is that both men died only 10 years apart from each other!

 - A memorial tree planted in the honor of George Harrison, a member of The Beatles, was killed in July 2014 by a beetle infestation.

 - Rezső Seress was a Hungarian composer, best known for the song later translated as "Gloomy Sunday".
 Back in the 1930s it was notorious for inspiring a lot of suicides.
 In 1968 Seress himself threw himself out of a window, survived, then choked himself to death on his hospital bed.